hawkinsw/quic-wg-wiki/Quantum-Readiness-test.md

 Issue #2928 explains that in order to deal with "post quantum" crypto, we should be able to carry Client Hello messages that are too large to fit in a single packet.
 To test support to that feature, we need to create client hello packets that are larger than 1200 bytes.
-This is achieved by sending a large Transport Parameter, which for maximizing fun and confusion we call "Quantum Readiness".
+This can be achieved by sending a large Transport Parameter, which for maximizing fun and confusion we call "Quantum Readiness".
 The transport parameter is defined as such:

 * Parameter name: Quantum readiness